andrewgarfield/siriproxy-vera/README.md

 Just by chance I happened upon the awesome SiriProxy program that would allow me to control Vera through Siri.
 I was hoping that somebody else would write a nice plugin like this so that I could just install and run it, but after the better part of a year (since I learned about SiriProxy), I couldn't find anything.
 So I decided to write one myself.

-This plugin, at least in it's current iteration, allows for control of three things and three things only:
+This plugin, at least in it's current iteration, allows for control of four things and four things only:

 	- Scenes
 	- Binary Lights
 	- Dimmable Lights
+	- Alarm Systems (arming only)

 The plugin automatically fetches each of the devices and scenes of these kinds and makes them available.